2020 Tax Filing Deadline: Thursday, April 15, 2021

 Tax forms must be postmarked in the mail by this date!

 As in most countries, the tax laws in the United States are very complex.
-The resources on this page and any subsequent pages should help you to better understand your tax obligation, to know what and where to research, and to successfully submit your tax forms.
+The resources on this page and any subsequent pages should help you to better understand your tax obligation, know what and where to research, and to successfully file your tax forms.
 The Internal Revenue Service (IRS) is the U.S. government agency that collects taxes.
-For the official regulations regarding all aspects of U.S. taxes for international students and scholars, please go to this link: IRS Student and Scholar Tax Information.
-Listed below are some important points to remember.
-This information is meant to be a general introduction and should not be considered legal tax advice.

 - Taxes are paid on the income from the preceding year.
-The 2019 forms are used for income that you earned during the 2019 calendar year (not the school year).
+The 2020 forms are used for the income that you earned during the 2020 calendar year (not the school year).

 - While employers do deduct money from your paycheck throughout the year and send it to the IRS, it may not equal the exact amount owed at the end of the year.
 If too much was deducted, you may be eligible for a refund.
 If not enough was deducted, you may owe more to the government.

 - It is your responsibility to understand and meet your tax obligations.

 If I arrived at Baylor in January 2021, do I have to do anything this year?
 No, if you were not in the U.S. during the tax reporting year, then you do not have to do anything this year.

 What is Taxable Income?
 Some kinds of income are taxed while others are not.
 Generally, income from foreign sources is not taxed.
 Salary from a job in the U.S. is taxed.
 Other types of income are taxable.
 Some examples of income include: